 You might want to start by taking stock of your current position and future plans.
-For example, do you know what your current teacher profile is - how many are on the main pay range; on the upper pay range, etc. - and how your pay budget has been distributed across those teachers in recent years?
+The Department's school workforce planning guidance can support you to do this.
+For example, do you know what your current teacher profile is - how many teachers are on the main pay range; on the upper pay range, etc. and how your budget has been distributed across those teachers in recent years?
 Has your school taken into account the potential impact of future pay awards in its forward planning?
-How is the profile of your teaching staff likely to change over the next few years - taking account of potential retirements and turnover?
-You may need to consider that, unless you take a robust approach towards weaker performers and recognise more explicitly in your policy the possibility of no progression for such teachers, your school may not be able to reward the best teachers to the extent that you may wish.
+How is the profile of your teaching staff likely to change over the next few years taking account potential retirements and turnover?

+You may need to consider that, unless you take a robust approach towards weaker performers, and recognise more explicitly within your policy the possibility of no progression for such teachers, your school may not be able to reward the best teachers to the extent that you may wish.

 You have the freedom to award progression increases as you judge appropriate in your particular circumstances.
-Although no progression award should be made if it is not justified, you may find it helpful to indicate the pay level that might be achieved after a certain period, subject to good performance, through the establishment of pay points on those ranges which will be used by the school.
+Although no progression award should be made if it is not justified, you may find it helpful to indicate the pay level that might be achieved after a certain period (subject to good performance) through the establishment of pay points on those ranges that will be used by the school.
 The STRB has suggested that, subject to good performance (as defined by an individual school's pay policy), teachers should be able to expect to progress to the top of the main pay range within five years.
 There should be scope for the most able teachers, where justified by consistently excellent performance, to progress more rapidly through the main and upper pay ranges and, where appropriate, on to the leading practitioner and leadership pay ranges.
 Have you considered how you might make use of pupil premium funding to reward your best teachers?

-You will need to ensure that, as with all other aspects of your pay policy, any changes that you make, such as lengthening the pay range by creating additional points, will not have a discriminatory effect on any teacher or group of teachers with particular protected characteristics.
+You will need to ensure that, as with all other aspects of your pay policy, any changes that you make (such as lengthening the pay range by creating additional points) will not have a discriminatory effect on any teacher or group of teachers with particular protected characteristics.